Innovative shareholding platforms

 - Costs of campaign preparation, costs of promotion, higher transactional costs.

 - Sale of a shareholding in the company.

 - Risk of failure to attract investors, risk of raising less than expected.

 Debt or share in ownership?

 The main characteristic of the sale of a shareholding is the higher degree of risk for the investors, as opposed to the situation with simple debt, since in the event of the business getting into difficulties, the investors’ stakes are the last to be settled.
 That is why investors generally demand higher compensation in the form of growth in the value of their shareholdings.
-It makes this form of raising extra financial resources more expensive for the business.
+It makes this method of raising extra financial resources more expensive for the business.